niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2018-11-25-heute-hier-morgen-dort-english-translation.md

 ```

 [1]
  Today here, tomorrow there
-Once arrived I leave somewhere
+ Barely arrived, I leave somewhere
-    [I feel home]
-but I never spoke any complain.
+ But I never had any complaint.
  I myself chose this way
-never conting a day
+ Never conting a day
-never asked for the time anyway
+ Never asked for the time anyway

 [R]
 Sometimes my dreams are so sad
 that I wish that I had
 heart to stay at one place
 with other hardships to face
-living year after year
-it appears to be clear that
-nothing stays,
+all years pass, without pause,
+there is one driving force
-nothing stays that is dear {erm... wrong translation: as it was - but this is more sad!}
+nothing stays nothing stays as it was

 [2]
 But I don't leave you sad